shethinksnyc/JTC_WOW_CAPSTONE/README.md

 amount_awarded | Amount awarded to claimant in the settlement Census | All persons who are "usually resident" in a specified geographic area.
 Estimates    | The population count or estimate used as the starting point in the estimates process.
+2010-2019 | The population count for each individual year